babel/website/docs/v7-migration.md

 ## `@babel/plugin-proposal-decorators`

-In anticipation of implementing the new decorators proposal, we've decided to make it the new default behavior.
-This means that to continue using the current decorators implementation, you must set the `legacy` option as `true`.
+In anticipation of the new decorators proposal implementation, we've decided to make it the new default behavior.
+This means that to continue using the current decorators syntax/behavior, you must set the `legacy` option as `true`.

 ```diff
  {